 - Annual guest artist residencies to augment our current educational programs, as well provide inspiration to pursue excellence no matter their calling

 - Continue and grow the current K-12 educational engagement programs, as well pursue new opportunities to support area music educators in their educational curriculum, such as our newly launched private lessons in the schools

 - Expand the performance and educational opportunities of the five current youth training ensembles , including the goal of keeping music instruction affordable through need based youth scholarships and a loaned instrument program.

 - Engage surrounding communities with targeted marketing efforts - additional educational offerings and smaller run-out concerts

 - Raise the artistic profile of the QCSO regionally and nationally by continuing to offer challenging repertoire including annual world premieres, and higher profile guest artists

-The Trust Committee includes: Dan Churchill, Sue Honsey, Jill N. McLaughlin, Don Pedersen, Gregory P. Schermer, John O. Hayes, and R. Scott Van Vooren, Counsel.
+The Trust Committee includes: Dan Churchill, John O. Hayes, Sue Honsey, Jill N. McLaughlin, Don Pedersen, Gregory P. Schermer, Darlene Steffen, and R. Scott Van Vooren, Counsel.

 For more information about the Conductor's Circle and legacy giving please call Steve Mohr at 563.424.7735.

 Are you an Iowa Resident?
 Learn more about Endow Iowa tax credits.